Patient Portal206-264-1111 Schedule Appointment

 • Coordinate communication between the gut and the nervous system

-So while gut serotonin doesn’t directly control mood—it affects digestion, inflammation, and communication with the brain, all of which influence how you feel.
+So while gut serotonin doesn’t directly control mood, it affects digestion, inflammation, and communication with the brain — all of which influence how you feel.

-Does the Microbiome Make Serotonin?
+🦠 Does the Microbiome Make Serotonin?

-This is where things get really interesting.
+Here’s where things get really interesting.

-The gut microbiome itself produces only a small amount of serotonin directly—probably less than 5% of your body’s total serotonin.
-Certain bacteria, including Candida, Streptococcus, Escherichia, and Enterococcus, can make a little serotonin on their own.
+• The gut microbiome itself produces only a small amount of serotonin directly—probably less than 5% of your body’s total.

-A landmark study from Caltech in 2015 found that mice raised without any gut bacteria produced about 60% less serotonin in their intestines than normal mice.
-When healthy bacteria were reintroduced, serotonin production returned to normal levels.
+• Mice raised without any gut bacteria produced about 60% less serotonin in their intestines than normal mice.

-So even though bacteria aren’t producing most of the serotonin themselves, they’re responsible for turning on your body’s serotonin factory.
+Even though bacteria aren’t producing most of the serotonin themselves, they’re responsible for turning on your body’s serotonin factory.

-The Gut-Brain Serotonin Connection
+🧠 The Gut-Brain Serotonin Connection

-Serotonin produced in the gut cannot cross the blood-brain barrier, so it doesn’t directly raise serotonin levels in the brain.
-But it still communicates with the brain in other powerful ways—especially through the vagus nerve, which connects the two systems.
+But it communicates with the brain in other powerful ways, especially through the vagus nerve, which connects the two systems.

 Through this communication, gut serotonin can influence: